H1ghBre4k3r/notizia/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to message-passing!
+Thank you for your interest in contributing to notizia!

 ## Development Setup